Uploading a TMX File

 Transifex takes into account the lastusagedate attribute of <tuv> elements grouped under the same <tu> element for a specific target language as long as such attributes are included in the TMX file.

-In this case, “Κωδικός“ would be deemed as the most recent translation entry (based on lastusagedate value) and “Κωδικός χρήστη“ as the most stale one (no available lastusagedate value).
-Transifex gives priority to entries where lastusagedate attribute is present (i.e. consider them fresher/more recent) so that they may be used during TM auto fill-up tasks.
+In this case, “Κωδικός“ would be deemed as the most recent translation entry (based on lastusagedate value) and “Κωδικός χρήστη“ as the most out-of-date one (no available lastusagedate value).
+Transifex prioritizes entries where the lastusagedate attribute is present (i.e., consider them up-to-date/more recent) so that they may be used during TM auto fill-up tasks.

-In the case where all translation entries grouped under the same <tu> element for a specific target language do not make use of the lastusagedate attribute at all, then the last translation version entry will be considered the most recent one.
+Suppose all translation entries grouped under the same <tu> element for a specific target language do not use the lastusagedate attribute.
+In that case, the last translation version entry will be considered the most recent.
 The same rules apply when the <tu> element contains pluralized sources and translations.

 What happens when you upload a TMX file

 By default, when you upload a TMX file, Transifex adds entries from the file to your existing TM.
-In other words, the two TMs are merged; existing entries in your TM are not affected.
+In other words, the two TMs are merged, and existing entries in your TM are unaffected.

 As an example, let's say you have a TM with the following entries, where the left column represents your source strings and the right column represents the translations: